UCF-project/media_tag_editor/readme.md

 npm start      # Start two web servers, one with application and another with assets
 ```

+## Templates

+Templates are available in the folder `src/app/templates/`.
+The file `src/app/templates/index.js` contains the list that will be
+shown inside the editor (with the respective labels).

+To add a new template you can create new files inside template
+directory and add their references inside the `index.js` file.
+Be aware that, with the current configuration, only files
+named `*.tpl.html` and `*.tpl.json` are read as strings by the
+bundler.

 ## Roadmap

 * Download with assets and HTML sample